 Polycyclic aromatic hydrocarbons (PAHs) are an ongoing potential source of pollution in the environment; they are released from petroleum products or the incomplete combustion of organic matter, especially related to the use of oil, gas, coal, and wood for transportation and energy production in urban environments.
 In elevated concentrations, PAHs can be harmful to human health and toxic to aquatic biota.
-In 2012, the City of San Diego’s Transportation and Storm Water Department began a several phase study that sought to determine the sources of PAHs and there relative concentration in the San Diego Bay Watershed.
+In 2012, the City of San Diego’s Stormwater Department began a several phase study that sought to determine the sources of PAHs and there relative concentration in the San Diego Bay Watershed.
 The San Diego Regional Water Quality Control Board also contributed funds to complete the last phase of the study in 2017.

 The sediment load reduction quantification through outfall repair and relocation for the Los Peñasquitos Watershed Management Area was completed to assess the current loading to the Los Peñasquitos Lagoon caused by the erosive scour associated with outfall discharge, as well as possible load reductions associated with various best management practices.